CSC207-UofT/plannr/phase2/design_document.md

 If released on the market, Plannr will be free to include users from different socioeconomic backgrounds.
 As well, our app does not have an additional features that require users to have a more advanced skill level so it does not create segregation among users.
-It also offers the same password checking and account features for all users ensuring that users will have a password protected account.
+It also offers the same password checking and account features for all users ensuring that users will have a password-protected account.
 Finally, Plannr's UI is simple and easy to user, with a nice design appealing to all users.

 ### **Flexibility in Use (Principle 2)**